bioinfo-pf-curie/mpiSORT/README.txt

 The shuffing of the data is done through the Bruck method.
 This method has the advantage of avoiding the shuffle bottleneck (The All2all).
 Bruck is a log(N) method and scale very well for distributed architectures. <br />

 As the programs use MPI fonctions for reading and writing you can take advantage of a parallel file system.
 To speed-up reading and writing you can set the striping of your data the striping tells the number of file servers you want to use and the size of data blocks on each server.
 You can compare the striping of the file with the mapping process use in Hadoop.
 This is the way your data are distributed among the servers of your file system.
-This kind of optimizations accelerate drastically the IO operations and file management.<br />
+This kind of optimizations accelerate drastically the IO operations.<br />

 Ordinary softwares (Samtools, Sambamba, Picard,... ) doesn't take into account the underlying distributed file system and low latency interconnexion when MPI does. <br />

-4) Requirements:
+4) Architectures:
 -------------

-For small data samples a normal network and a network file system can do the job. <br />
+We have tested the programm on different architectures.

-The presented version of the program has been tested on France Genomic cluster of TGCC (Très Grand Centre de Calcul) of CEA (Bruyeres le Chatel, France). <br />
+In the Institut Curie we have a NFS and a 10Gb network.
+The France Genomic cluster of TGCC (Très Grand Centre de Calcul) of CEA (Bruyeres le Chatel, France) is equiped with Lustre. <br />

-Because of the development design and feature program have been optimized for HPC architecture.
+Because of the development design the programm is optimized for HPC architecture.
+This programm runs better on low latency network and parallel file system. <br />

-!!!!!
-THIS PROGRAM RUN BETTER ON A LOW LATENCY NETWORK !!!! <br />
-!!!!!
-THIS PROGRAM RUN BETTER ON A PARALLEL FILE SYSTEM !!!!

-This programm is intended to run on supercomputer architectures equiped with Infiniband network and parallel filesystem such as Lustre, GPFS,...

 Contact us if you need information.

 5) Memory
 ---------

-For a 1 TB SAM file (paired 100pb, 100X coverage) less than 4gb per jobs is needed over 512 cores.
-A peak of 10gb can be observed on jobs master rank 0 with very big file.
-This peak will be solved in next release and less memory will be needed (improvement n° 1).
+The total memory used during the sorting is around three times the size of the SAM file. <br />

 6) Input Data:
 -----------

 A SAM file produced by an aligner with paired reads (BWA, Bowtie) and compliant with the SAM format.
-The reads must be paired.
+The reads must be paired. <br />
-If the input file is striped the buffer cache can be used.

 7) Outputs:
 --------

-Output are bam files per chromosome.
-A bam files for discordant reads.
-A bam file for unmapped reads.
+Output are bam files per chromosome, a bam file for discordant reads and a bam file for unmapped reads. <br />

+To index the bam file use tabix like this: <br />
+tabix -p sam chrN.bam <br />
+(samtools index doesn't work yet)<br />

+To uncompress the results:<br />
-Up to now the only way to uncompress the results: samtools view -Sh chrN.bam > chrN.sam <br />
+samtools view -Sh chrN.bam > chrN.sam <br />

 8) MPI version:
 ------------

 A MPI version should be installed first.
-We have tested the program with different MPI flavour: OpenMPI 1.10, MVAPICH.
+We have tested the program with different MPI flavour: OpenMPI 1.10.0 and 1.8.3.

 9) Compiler:
 ---------